Key Local SEO Ranking Factors

 Many businesses don’t realize that Google and Bing give you a FREE page on their search engine.
 By claiming your business on Google My Business and Bing Places for Business you will increase the likelihood of showing up when people search for your local business.
 Your business will show up on any device and you’ll get exposure on Google Maps, too.

 Claiming your Google My Business and Bing Places for Business pages requires a few specific steps.
-Start with these great tips on how to claim and optimize your Google My Business listing.
+Start with this great article on how to set up your Google My Business profile.
 Bing also makes it super simple to claim your listing.
 If you’re a digital marketing agency doing work on a local client’s behalf, it’s important that you understand that you cannot claim a Google My Business listing on the business’s behalf.
 The owner of the business must claim the listing and then make you a manager of their listing.
 However, Bing has set up an agency option for managing clients’ Bing Places for Business listings (which is awesome!)

 One important thing you need to provide on your Google or Bing business listing is the physical address of your business (no P.O.
 Boxes allowed).
 If you run your business out of your home or are a service area business where you don’t have customers coming to your business, don’t worry.
 There’s an option for service area businesses, meaning you can suppress/hide your physical address.